The IKI ranking system is divided into two categories; Belts, and Instructor ranks.

 As such several people will have the same rank but I can personally testify and guarantee that not a two of them will have exactly the same ability.
 It is simply not possible.

 This can lead to jealousy and frustration.
 Instead of enjoying and celebrating a new rank some students will look with jealousy at another and wonder, "Why did he/she receive a higher rank than me?"
+Or, why did someone receive the same rank as me?

 Some people do more than wonder; they openly complain and challenge the teacher.
 Some leave the organization in righteous indignation.
 Jealousy and anger can consume a person.